acdh-oeaw/herokuish-for-cypress/README.md

 A container for gitlab CI/CD test stage with cypress.io dependencies
 ======================================================================

-The default herokuish container lacks the X11 and other dependencies the headless electron browser of cypress.io e2e testing needd.
+The default herokuish container lacks the X11 and other dependencies the headless electron browser of cypress.io e2e testing needs.
 This repo contains an add on Dockerfile that adds these dependencies as well as some example config files that are needed to make this work

 Better e2e tests than none at all!